bbc/genie/docs/development/achievements.md

 }
 ```

 `name` and `description` should be changed from default values so that your achievements have text that fits the look and feel of your game.
-These objects also create the achievements list and should be ordered to reflect progression in your game.
+These objects should also be ordered sensibly to reflect progression in your game.

 **Required Parameters:**
 * **key** [string a-z0-9_] a unique (per game) identifier, lowercase alphanumeric with underscore.
 The key is used for the asset, which will convert underscores to dashes when loading (e.g `this_key` will become `this-key.png`).